Igigog/RPG_Redone/README.md

   RPG Redone
 Wanna make everything better

-My old good RPG was rewritten
+My old good RPG was rewritten.
 Still looks ugly, but idk how2do better

 TO DO: